code4lib/code4lib-map/README.md

 Please also be aware that the history of changes to the data file is retained indefinitely and that there may be limited tools available for removing unwanted entries in a permanent fashion.

+## Troubleshooting

+**My coordinates are off!**

+Did you get your coordinates from Google Maps or OpenStreetMap?
+This map is going by OpenStreetMap data, so if you used Google Maps to get your coordinates, the lat/long might be off.
+Fix: Go to OpenStreetMap to get your coordinates.